reusable-ui/reusable-ui-monorepo/features/background-feature/README.md

 # @reusable-ui/background-feature 📦

-A styling utility for resolving the appropriate background color based on the current active variants — including theme, emphasize, outline, and mild.
+A styling utility for resolving the appropriate background color based on the currently active variants — including theme, emphasize, outline, and mild.
-It exposes CSS variables for directly coloring your component’s background, with support for layered background composition and color function adjustments.
+It exposes CSS variables for directly coloring your component’s background, with support for layered background composition and CSS color function adjustments.
 Ideal for buttons, cards, dialogs, and any theme-aware components.

 ## ✨ Features